braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 In the mParticle connection settings, Braze recommends turning off **Include Enriched User Attributes**.
 If enabled, mParticle will forward all available user attributes (i.e., standard attributes, custom attributes, and calculated attributes) from the existing profile to Braze on each logged event.
 This will result in high consumption of data points since mParticle will send Braze the same unchanged attributes on each call.

-For example, if a user adds first name, last name, and phone number during their first session and later signs up for a newsletter adding the same information, in addition to email, triggering a newsletter sign up event:
+For example, if a user adds first name, last name, and phone number during their first session and later signs up for a newsletter adding the same information, in addition to email, triggering a newsletter sign-up event:
 - If turned on (default), five data points will be incurred. (sign-up event, email address, first name, last name, and phone number)
 - If turned off, two data points will be incurred (sign-up event and email address)